whitneyburton/portfolios/students/1706-front/robbie-greiner/20170803-robbie-greiner-m1.md

 shed a greater light on the disparity of men and women in the tech world.
 I am much more aware and empathetic towards women and the hurdles they face in the tech industry.

+#### Coding Schools or Coding Fools

+In this session we grouped with other students and discussed the current state of coding schools and how they are seen versus traditional education.
+This was a great session because it allowed us to discuss how we see coding schools and how we all come from different educational backgrounds.
+This is definitely an interesting topic since very prominet coding schools seem to be closing as of lately.
+We talked about how a coding school's financial model might be best as a non-profit.

 ## E: Community Participation

 ### Playing a Part